CRST 290 History of Life

 Quizzes (7)

-Each quiz will cover the course Learn material from each module.
-Quizzes will be open-book/open-notes, contain 25 multiple-choice and true/false questions, and have a 45-minute time limit (CLOs: A, B, C, D, E).
+Each quiz will cover the course Learn material for the assigned module.
+Each quiz will be open-book/open-notes, contain 25 multiple-choice and true/false questions, and have a 45-minute time limit.
+One attempt is allowed for each quiz.
+(CLO: A, B, C, D, E)

 Quiz: Final Exam

-The final exam will cover the Learn material for the entire course.
-The final exam will be open-book/open-notes, contain 75 multiple-choice and true/false questions, and have a 2 hour time limit.
-The student may refer only to their personal notes and materials from this course during the assessment (CLOs: A, B, C, D, E).
+The Quiz: Final Exam will cover the Learn material for the entire course.
+The Quiz: Final Exam will be open-book/open-notes, contain 75 multiple-choice and true/false questions, and have a 2-hour time limit.
+One attempt is allowed.
+The student may refer only to his or her personal notes and materials from this course during the assessment.
+(CLO: A, B, C, D, E)

 Quiz: Final Essay Exam